Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Xiù, for her part, had practically burst into tears on being reunited with Regaari, and was now cuddled up with her old friend on the huge, reinforced steel-framed couch, and apparently feeling much better for it.
 Julian was finding it harder to cool down.
 He’d just about come to terms with the idea of his grampa’s place having been firebombed by a gang of rogue kids.
 That part he could have handled.

 Finding out that those "rogue kids" actually had ties to a domestic terrorist group that had been on the FBI’s watchlist even before their escape pod had been cracked open?
 One that could put together a truck bomb and assault their *other* home?
-That was…
+That was...

 Well, that part he maybe could have handled as well.
 It was the fact that their whole schtick was supposed to be alien protection that he just couldn’t work past.